The-YoungOne/Customer_Portal/README.md

 - **Bank employees** can access a protected portal to verify and forward payments through SWIFT.
 - **Admins** can manage other admin accounts and authorize payments.
 - **Currency Conversion** functionality to assist users in making informed payment decisions.
+- **Employee Verification System** to ensure the accuracy and legitimacy of transactions before processing.

 ---